Best Cordless String Trimmer of 2021

 Why You Should Trust Us

-After researching dozens and dozens of different weed eaters and string trimmer attachments, we bought the best models to test for ourselves.
-We purchased them all at full retail price to deliver a completely unbiased review.
+After researching dozens of different weed eaters and string trimmer attachments, we bought the most promising models to test for ourselves.
+We purchased them all and did not accept any free manufacturer test units.
 Our expert string trimmer testing and review team is lead by Michelle Powell and David Wise.
-Michelle has made a profession of evaluating products side-by-side, comprehensively testing, and scoring the smallest details and differentiating factors on everything from coffee grinders to cordless power tools.
+Michelle has made a career of evaluating products side-by-side, comprehensively testing, and scoring the smallest details and differentiating factors on everything from coffee grinders to cordless power tools.
 Additionally, she also brings extensive lawn care experience to the table.
-David has formal training as a mechanical engineer with extensive experience in lithium batteries and electrical power systems which he gained from working on electric vehicles and underwater robots.
+David has formal training as a mechanical engineer with extensive experience in lithium batteries and electrical power systems, which he gained from working on electric vehicles and underwater robots.

-To help you find the best cordless weed eater of them all, we exhaustively tested these products side-by-side, spending over 100 hours working on different yards and lawns dispensing swift justice to thousands of weeds.
-In addition to weed eating performance, we rated and compared the ease of operating each product, how long their batteries lasted, and the amount of sound each one generated using an SPL meter to determine scores.
+To help you find the best cordless weed eater of them all, we exhaustively tested these products side-by-side, spending over 100 hours working on different lawns and yards, dispensing swift justice to thousands of weeds.
+In addition to weed-eating performance, we rated and compared the ease of operating each product, how long their batteries lasted, and the amount of sound each one generated using an SPL meter to determine scores.

 Analysis and Test Results

 In total, we conducted a dozen distinct tests that we divided among four weighted rating metrics.
-Each of these metrics — Weed Eating, Ease of Use, Battery Life, and Noise — are weighted proportional to their importance for overall string trimmer performance.
-The score for each metric is determined by the performance of each trimmer in the evaluations grouped under each metric.
+Each of these metrics — Weed Eating, Ease of Use, Battery Life, and Noise — are weighted proportional to their importance to overall string trimmer performance.
+The score for each metric is determined by the performance of each trimmer in the tests composing each metric.

-If you are shopping for a bargain weed eater, then two models stand out: the BLACK+DECKER LST136 and the Ryobi 40V Expand-It.
-These both typically cost about half as much — or even a little less — than our top-scoring model, the Makita XRU15PT, and both are solid string trimmers, costing about the same.
+If you're shopping for a bargain weed eater, then two models stand out: the BLACK+DECKER LST136 and the Ryobi 40V Expand-It.
+These typically cost about half as much — or even a little less — than our top-scoring model, the Makita XRU15PT, and both are solid string trimmers, costing about the same.
 We think the Ryobi Expand-It is significantly more powerful than the BLACK+DECKER LST136.
-However, the Ryobi Expand-It is much less user-friendly and less comfortable to use.
-For the budget-conscious shopper, we'd recommend the Ryobi Expand-It if you need to cut through dense vegetation and can deal with a tool that can be hard to carry and control.
-The LST136 is a better option if you want a more comfortable and lightweight tool that is easy to handle.
+The Ryobi Expand-It, however, is much less user-friendly and less comfortable to use.
+For the budget-conscious shopper who needs to cut through dense vegetation and can deal with a tool that can be hard to carry and control, we recommend the Ryobi.
+The LST136 is a better choice if you want a more comfortable and lightweight tool that is easy to handle.

-Responsible for 30% of the total points for each product, weed-eating performance occupies the greatest proportion of a product's overall score.
-To rank and compare the weed eating skills of each string trimmer, we looked at the effectiveness of each model when it came to clearing weeds from an area and how it handled dense and hard-to-cut vegetation, as well as how much finesse you have when trying to edge or clean up small areas.
+Weed-eating performance composes the greatest share of a product's overall score.
+To rank and compare the weed eating skills of each string trimmer, we looked at the effectiveness of each model when it came to clearing weeds from an area and how each handled dense and hard-to-cut vegetation, as well as how much precision you have for trimming edges and cleaning up small areas.

 A pair of trimmers tied for the top spot when it came to eating weeds, with both the Makita XRU15PT 36V and the Ego Power+ STA1500 Attachment earning a 9 out of 10.
-Both the Makita XRU15PT and the EGO Power+ STA1500 are exceptionally effective at eliminating weeds, cutting through pretty much everything smoothly and effectively.
-They both handled tall grass and dense weeds with ease, even cutting through burly stalks and stems without any sign of a struggle.
+Both the Makita XRU15PT and the EGO Power+ STA1500 are exceptionally effective at eliminating weeds, cutting through pretty much anything smoothly and effectively.
+They both tackled tall grass and dense weeds with ease, even cutting through burly stalks and stems without showing any sign of a struggle.

 However, we feel that the Ego Power+ STA1500 has just a bit more power than the Makita XRU15PT — almost to the point where the EGO Power+ STA1500 might be overkill for typical lawn care.
-While this extra power is handy for the toughest of weeds, it can be difficult to edge and trim precisely.
-You can angle the head to get into small spaces, but it can be hard to cut around anything delicate without damaging it or cutting inadvertent trenches into your lawn.
-This is made much worse by the EGO Power+ STA1500's sensitive trigger, which makes it difficult to maintain a consistent speed.
+While this extra power is handy for the toughest of weeds, it can be difficult to edge or trim precisely.
+You can angle the head to get into small spaces, but it can be hard to cut near anything delicate without damaging it or cutting inadvertent trenches into your lawn.
+This excessive power is made much worse by the EGO Power+ STA1500's sensitive trigger, making it difficult to maintain a consistent speed.

-The Makita XRU15PT can't quite match the EGO Power+ STA1500 when it comes to raw power — even though we found it to be more than powerful enough — but it is superior in close quarters.
-It has a slow setting and feels very nimble to control, allowing you to easily make angle cuts and clear areas around sprinklers, lawn ornaments, or other items without obliterating them.
+Although the Makita XRU15PT can't quite match the EGO Power+ STA1500 when it comes to raw power, it is superior in close quarters.
+It has a slow setting and feels very nimble to control, allowing you to make carefully angled cuts or clear areas around sprinklers, lawn ornaments, and other items without damaging them.

-The Ryobi 40V Expand-It is a close second to our top string trimmers, earning an 8 out of 10.
-This weed eater is exceptionally powerful and we had a hard time finding vegetation that it wouldn't cut through.
-This much power can be a problem, as this tool doesn't have a low setting and we routinely felt that the Ryobi Expand-It was a bit overzealous when it came to trimming weeds in a typical yard.
-It is very effective at clearing unwanted vegetation but it can get a bit finicky and hard to control if you dive into a particularly thick patch of grass.
+The Ryobi 40V Expand-It is close behind our top string trimmers.
+This weed eater is mighty, and we had a hard time finding vegetation that it couldn't cut through.
+However, this much power is kind of a problem because this tool doesn't have a low setting, and we routinely felt that it was a bit overzealous when it came to trimming weeds in a typical yard.
+It is very effective at clearing unwanted vegetation, but it can get a bit finicky and hard to control if you dive into an especially thick patch of grass.

-The Husqvarna 115iL and the BLACK+DECKER LST136 followed, both earning a 7 out of 10 for its string trimming performance.
-The Husqvarna 115iL easily sliced through most patches of weeds and grasses but would start to stall when we attempted to tackle clusters of dense vegetation.
-It is fine for most people, but a more powerful weed eater might be in order if you are routinely performing large jobs that require cutting through thick sections of weeds and grasses.
+The Husqvarna 115iL and the BLACK+DECKER LST136 both performed decently for their string trimming performance.
+The Husqvarna 115iL was easily sliced through most patches of weeds and grasses, but it occasionally stalled when we tried to tackle dense vegetation clusters.
+It is fine for most people, but a more powerful weed eater might be in order if you routinely perform large jobs that require cutting through thick sections of weeds and grass.

-The BLACK+DECKER LST136 doesn't have quite as much power as some of the top models but it can cut through most weeds and plants without issue.
-It will get stalled when cutting through the thickest stems and plants but we rarely found this to be an issue with typical yards.
-The lower speed setting also works great for making detailed cuts but we did find that it works better when used in a sweeping side-to-side motion rather than cutting in a straight line.
-We also liked that it is one of the easiest models to replace the cutting line on.
+The BLACK+DECKER LST136 doesn't have quite as much power as some of the top models, but it can cut through most weeds and plants without issue.
+It can stall when cutting through the thickest stems and plants, but we rarely found this to be an issue with typical yards.
+The lower speed setting also works great for making detailed cuts, but we found that it works better when used in a sweeping side-to-side motion rather than cutting in a straight line.
+We also like that it is one of the easiest models to replace the cutting line on.

-The Snapper XD 82V and the Greenworks 14-Inch 40V both came next, each earning a 6 out of 10 for their slightly above average performance.
+The Snapper XD 82V and the Greenworks 14-Inch 40V both showed a slightly above-average performance.
 The Greenworks struggled a little with larger areas of dense grass or weeds, but can typically make it through most jobs.
-This pair is much closer to adequate than amazing when it comes to clearing burlier vegetation from any significant amounts of area.
+This pair is much closer to adequate than amazing when it comes to clearing burlier vegetation from any significant area.

-Overall, these tools are all fairly effective at eating weeds but we did notice that the guard tends to get caught on the Greenworks, which usually yanks the tool off course.
-The Snapper doesn't have that issue, but we did struggle to cut vegetation all the way to the ground.
+Overall, these tools are all fairly effective at eating weeds, but we did notice that the guard tends to get caught on the Greenworks, which usually yanks the tool off course.
+The Snapper doesn't have that issue, but we struggled to cut vegetation all the way to the ground.

 The Snapper XD is quite a bit more powerful than either the Greenworks, putting it on par with the top-tier models.
-Unfortunately, tall plants and thicker stems can get tangled up in the head.
-We felt like the Snapper's motor had plenty of power to handle dense plant matter but the included cutting line was the limiting factor.
+Unfortunately, tall plants and thicker stems can still get tangled up in the head.
+We think the Snapper's motor has plenty of power to handle dense plant matter, but the included cutting line seems to be the limiting factor.

 This thinner line also makes it hard to see exactly where you are cutting, which can be detrimental to detail work and edging.
-The Greenworks is also a poor choice for precise work, as the guard always seems to be in the way and blocks access to tight areas.
+The Greenworks is also a poor choice for precise work because the guard always seems to be in the way and blocks access to tight areas.